Pain management: Defining pain

+This pain scale is based on a person reporting their pain intensity, with 0 representing no pain experienced and 10 indicating the worst possible pain.
+The NRS is a common tool used by clinicians and in research to understand personal pain levels and monitor changes over time.
+In the clinical context, pain management will then be used to address that pain.

 Adverse effects

 There are many types of pain management.
 Each have their own benefits, drawbacks, and limits.

 A common challenge in pain management is communication between the health care provider and the person experiencing pain.
 People experiencing pain may have difficulty recognizing or describing what they feel and how intense it is.
 Health care providers and patients may have difficulty communicating with each other about how pain responds to treatments.
 There is a risk in many types of pain management for the patient to take treatment that is less effective than needed or which causes other difficulties and side effects.
 Some treatments for pain can be harmful if overused.
 A goal of pain management for the patient and their health care provider is to identify the amount of treatment needed to address the pain without going beyond that limit.

 Another problem with pain management is that pain is the body's natural way of communicating a problem.
 Pain is supposed to resolve as the body heals itself with time and pain management.
 Sometimes pain management covers a problem, and the patient might be less aware that they need treatment for a deeper problem.